-There’s a full color version or black and white version if you want to save ink.
+There’s a full color version or a black and white version if you want to save ink.

 Besides using them with dot markers, you can also laminate them and use them with other objects such as buttons, pom poms, cereal, beans, and more!

 These other objects make it more versatile and novel, plus you can suit them to your child’s current fine motor ability.